HansBusch/viserve/README.md

 The startup file config.xml consists of two main sections 'service' and 'api'.

 ## Service
-The service section allows to configure the service endpoint, the location of files to be served as well the logging configuration.
+The service section allows to configure the service endpoint, the location of files to be served and logging configuration.

+Service endpoints:
+* http - Configuration of port for REST API for getting and setting values.
+* metrics - REST API root to be exposed as metrics for OpenMetrics compatible scrape services.
+Note that the values are always served via the well defined path /metrics.

 Logging levels available:
  > 1 Log read and write commands with address and hex payload